-The CMOs reported their IBNR values by rate cell and major category of service in the plan financial data.
-The CMO-reported IBNR estimates were reviewed by individual CMO and across the program.
-After analyzing the available IBNR data, an adjustment by category of aid and major category of service was applied to the CY 2021 base data using the plan reported IBNR amounts to adjust base data to include the estimated IBNR amounts.
+The CMO reported their IBNR values by rate cell in the plan financial data and these values were removed.
+After analyzing the available IBNR data, an adjustment by major category of service was applied to the CY 2021 base data using the plan reported IBNR amounts to adjust base data to include the estimated IBNR amounts.